tungdo0602/Discord-Login-As-Bot-Script/README.md

 Fixed by me

 # Script To login as bot:
-## Note: this script can run without error but not work for some reason, if you're developer u can fix it and open a pull request
+## Note: this script can run without error but not work for some reason, if you're developer you can help me by find the error/missing part and open a pull request
 ```js
 function botlogin(token) {
 let dispatcher;